matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 ### General Expected Behavior

 API methods use the `Piwik\Archive` class to query for archive data.
-If we are allowed to archive in the current request/process, and cannot find a recent, usable archive, we generate it.
+If we are allowed to archive in the current request/process, and cannot find a recent, usable archive, we generate it, by launching the core archiving process.

 ### Settings